 A few years ago, Australia signed Free Trade Agreements (FTAs) with Japan, China and Korea.
-What’s more, trade with these and other Asian economies accounted for more than 55% of our total trade in 2014.
+What’s more, trade with these and other Asian economies accounted for more than 55% of our total trade.

 A continent away, the media shows Iraq and Syria burning to the ground at the hands of ISIS, Hamas and Israel firing rockets at each other and the price of oil fluctuating wildly.
 To the uninformed, the idea that business people should start trading with the Middle East seems like madness.
 But it’s not, and those in the know, including our own leaders, know it.

 So what’s the deal?
 Why should anyone consider taking their goods and services to the Middle East?

 Not all Middle Eastern countries are the same

 While most of the media coverage of the Middle East is pretty bleak, it’s also very one-sided.
 The truth is that not all Middle Eastern countries are the same and while things may be going badly in some parts of the region, in others they are going very well.

 Take, for example, the United Arab Emirates (UAE), which has turned into a regional economic power over the last decade.
 Despite a volatile oil market, the small, oil-rich federation’s economy is growing rapidly year on year.
 And its economic capital, Dubai, became one of the top five fastest growing cities in the world, according to a survey of 300 cities by the Brookings Institute and JP Morgan Chase.

 Add to that the fact that just over a year ago, Dubai won the right to host the 2020 World Expo and you have a pretty potent combination for economic expansion and international business opportunities.
 Dubai is expected to host more than 25 million visitors during the Expo alone and is racing to build state-of-the-art facilities to accommodate them all.
 Projects like these generate significant business opportunities for international firms, particularly in the design, construction, tourism and hospitality sectors.